Are the AirPods Pro 2 waterproof?

 The AirPods Pro 2 are Apple’s most high-end earbuds… period.
 They aim to be the best of what Apple has to offer and come equipped with Spatial Audio, advanced Active Noise Cancellation (ANC) and a plethora of other useful features.

 Amazon has an ongoing discount on the AirPods Pro 2.
-The model with a Lighting case retails at its standard price on Amazon.
-Limited quantities are available.
+The model with a USB-C case retails is now 24% off its usual price.

 But are they waterproof?
 Almost all smartphones tend to have some degree of water resistance, but does the same apply to earbuds like the AirPods Pro 2?